lucweytingh/ARL-UvA/README.md

 ### Pre-process COMPAS dataset
 Download the COMPAS dataset from: https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv and save it in 'data/compas/'.

-Run '???.ipynb' notebook to process dataset, and create files.
+Run 'data/preprocess_data/CreateCompasDatasetFiles.ipynb' to process the dataset, and create the required files.

 ### Pre-process UCI Adult dataset
 Download the UCI Adult dataset from: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.test and save it in 'data/adult/'.

-Run '???.ipynb' notebook to process dataset, and create files.
+Run 'data/preprocess_data/CreateUCIAdultDatasetFiles.ipynb' to process the dataset, and create the required files.

 ### Pre-process  Law School Admissions Council (LSAC) dataset
 Download the  Law School Admissions Council (LSAC) dataset from: http://www.seaphe.org/databases.php and save it in 'data/compas'.

-Run '???.ipynb' notebook to process dataset, and create files.
+Run 'data/preprocess_data/CreateLawSchoolDatasetFiles.ipynb' to process the dataset, and create the required files.

 ## Reproduce experiments
 Reproduce the experiments by running:
 ```
-python train.py
+results.ipynb
 ```

 Reproduce the hyperparameter search by running: